Applib-OpenHarmony/MaterialSliders/README.md

 ### Reference:

-Design by : Bibek Lakra
+Designed by : Bibek Lakra